FabianJohnThl/point-cloud2-merge-filter-ros2-humble/README.md

 ```
 'activate_filter': True,        # activation of the filter functionality
-'voxel_size_lsc': 0.1,          # size of the voxels to apply the voxel-filter
+'voxel_size': 0.1,          # size of the voxels to apply the voxel-filter
 'outlier_radius': 1.0,          # radius for the outliers in the filter
 'min_neighbors': 20,            # minimal number of points inside the voxel
 'sensor1_x': 0.0,               # Transformation-Matrix for Sensor 1